chadathin/467-Capstone-Project/readme.md

 ## What this program does
 This is a fairly simple program that performs the following:
-- ingests a CSV file exported by Tableau
+- ingests two CSV files exported by Tablueau
+    - One containing the temperature data
+    - One containing the set-point data
-- reshapes it from long to wide format
+- reshapes each from long to wide format with chambers on the x-axis
 - converts string dates/times to datetime format
-- drops the columns (chambers) we don't care about
+- joints the two tables so the temperature table also contains the asymmetric setpoint data
-- drops incomplete rows (incomplete data)
+- drops rows in which Tr_02 contains a Null value
-- calculates percent loss of incomplete rows
+    - Can't make comparisons with them, anyway
 - writes the new dataframe to a CSV

 ## How to use